Board Policy C-104.00

 NMC provides lifelong learning opportunities to regional residents by offering quality educational opportunities for all ages.
 Programs are designed to be flexible, convenient, and responsive to the needs of the community.
 Moreover, NMC is committed to enriching and broadening the knowledge base and cultural life of the community.
 It does so by offering a wide range of programs and curricula that emphasize continuing education, skill enhancement, professional development, and cultural and personal enrichment.
 The enrichment criteria measures how effectively NMC performs in responding to the community's learning needs in those areas.

 NMC is a significant contributor to regional economic development.
 The College supports economic development by providing programs responsive to key economic drivers and in support of business and partnership needs.
-NMC is committed to working collaboratively with community agencies, assessing the economic climate, and providing excellent and reputable training and research programs and services.
+NMC is committed to working collaboratively with community agencies, assessing the economic climate, and providing excellent and reputable training and services.
 The workforce criterion assesses how well NMC serves in this capacity.

 NMC develops and maintains collaborative relationships with the communities it serves to create a learning-centered College that meets the needs of its students and stakeholders.
 To this end, NMC effectively communicates with its communities.
 It successfully raises resources to support strategic initiatives.
 NMC develops meaningful relationships with partners in seeking out potential areas for improvement.
 The partnership criteria assesses the extent to which NMC effectively builds relationships with educational institutions, businesses, service organizations, external agencies, alumni and the general community to fulfill its mission.